How the College works

 The SCR is made up of members of University staff who are also members of Grizedale College.
 Some Senior Members have a role in managing the College and form an integral part of College life by working closely with the JCR Exec and by contributing towards the intellectual and social experience of our students.
-The Principal and College Officers attend Senior Management Team meetings three times a term.
+The Principal and College Officers attend Senior Management Team meetings every Monday during term time.

 The College is a community in which a large number of people live and work closely together, the Deanery exists to ensure that all members can live, work and study in a safe environment which allows them to make the most of their time at Lancaster University.

 College Rules are applicable to all students, whether you live on campus or not.
 If you experience any difficulties with fellow students please contact one of the College Officers to raise your concerns.
 Further information can also be found in the Residents' Handbook.

 Alleged breaches of the rules will be investigated by the Deanery who will also decide on any sanctions to be applied.
 The most serious cases will be dealt with by the University Board of Discipline.

 A student is permitted to be accompanied by a fellow student, a representative from the Student Union, the Grizedale CAT or another member of University staff.

 Failure to attend a summons without a reason will result in a fine.

 The full procedure for the process and for any appeal may be found in the Student Discipline Regulations.

 The Deanery would like to make all students aware of fines that will be applied if particular rules in the Residences and University Rules are broken.

 All students studying for an undergraduate degree who will be at the University for a three or four year degree must pay the College Membership Fee, which is a single one-off fee of £40.
 This fee is the same for all undergraduate Colleges.
 A fee of £15 will apply for visiting students or those whose course is one year or less